 “I like doing my job, but I hate politics.
 Almost everyone says that they hate politics.
 If no one likes it, then who creates it in the first place”?
-My friend Barb sighed as she and I were catching up over coffee on a beautiful sunny spring afternoon.
+My friend Barb uttered this with a big sigh as she and I met over coffee on a sunny spring afternoon.

 We commonly use the term “politics” to describe people’s actions to advance their self-interest at the cost of their coworkers’ interests.
 It is a win-lose game driven by the intention of gaining something for a selfish purpose.